 This is the million dollar question and it’s a tough one to answer.
 Generally speaking, you should try to keep breaks during a set to a minimum.
 Instead, use the time between sets to take your break and be ready to go for the next set!

 A few other tips include:

 - If you can complete the 1st set without a break this week, but on the 2nd set you need to break, that is fine.
 Next week, shoot for no breaks on the 2nd set.
 Or take a shorter break (1 or 2 reps off instead of 5+.

-- At the end of a timed set (30 seconds) your trainer might start to count down (5,4,3…) do you stop as soon as they say 5, or do you push until they say STOP… might you have been able to squeeze out one or two more reps?
+- At the end of a timed set (30 seconds) your trainer might start to count down (5,4,3, 2…) do you stop as soon as they say 5, or do you keep push until they say STOP?
+It’s likely that you could have been able to squeeze out one or two more reps!